 In severe cold, domestic water pipes have the potential to freeze and break.
 If it’s safe to do so, make sure pipes that are located in isolated or poorly heated spaces are shut off and drained or protected with a supplemental heating source.

 Protect Your Fire Protection Sprinklers

 Fire protection sprinkler systems are dependent on the ability of water to flow freely when needed.
 Ensure that wet piping systems, which may be subject to cold temperatures, are sufficiently heated to prevent freezing.

 Severe cold weather can also delay the response time of the local fire department.
 It’s imperative to properly maintain your fire protection systems.

 Lastly, if heating is lost in a building protected by wet sprinklers, it should be restored immediately.
 Sprinkler systems should be shut off and completely drained only after exhausting all options to re-establish sufficient heat.
 If this is necessary, be sure to take appropriate precautions, including notifying local fire officials.
 Also remember to contact your insurance carrier.
 If you’re a Travelers customer, notify Travelers by using the Travelers impairment notification program, available on MyTravelers®, our secure website for business insurance customers.
 Log in or register to access the Travelers Fire Protection System Impairment Management tool and download Fire Protection Impairments – Are Your Prepared? for step-by-step guidance on managing fire protection impairments.

 Some prevention strategies to consider:

-- Maintain a minimum temperature of 40° F (4.4° C) in building areas with processes susceptible to freezing, wet-pipe sprinkler systems, fire pump houses and dry-pipe valve enclosures.
+Maintain a minimum temperature of 40° F (4.4° C) in building areas with systems and structures susceptible to freezing, like wet-pipe sprinkler systems, fire pump houses and dry-pipe valve enclosures.

-- The use of low temperature supervision can help to ensure rooms are being properly heated.
+The use of low temperature monitoring solutions can help to ensure rooms are being properly heated.